terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/blazor/components.md

 Second
 ```

-Bu, aşağıdakine benzer bir şey derler:
+Yukarıdaki kod, aşağıdaki gibi bir şey derler:

 ```csharp
 if (someFlag)